-Pentesting and Cloud Engineering Services
+Pentesting and Cloud Security Engineering

 Web Apps and API pentesting is primarily performed on modern web applications and/or IoT devices to identify and highlight security vulnerabilities.
 This exercise also helps businesses understand the threats, prioritize issues, and apply recommendations to mitigate them.

-Our team identifies issues, reports them, and collaborates in real time with your team, allowing you to take immediate action and increase your cybersecurity posture.
+Security Hubs' team identifies issues, reports them, and collaborates in real time with your team, allowing you to take immediate action and increase your cybersecurity posture.

 During an assignment, we use well know testing frameworks such as: